anandj1/ChatCode/README.md

 VITE_SOCKET_URL=http://localhost:5000
 GITHUB_CLIENT_ID=your_github_client_id
 GITHUB_CLIENT_SECRET=your_github_client_secret
-GITHUB_REDIRECT_URI=your_github_redirect_uri
 GOOGLE_CLIENT_ID=your_google_client_id
 GOOGLE_CLIENT_SECRET=your_google_client_secret
-GOOGLE_REDIRECT_URI=your_google_redirect_uri
 FRONTEND_URL=your_frontend_url
-Run the Application:
+4️⃣ Run the Application:

 sh
 Copy
 Edit
 npm run dev
-# or
+# OR
 yarn dev
-The application should now be running locally.
-Visit your frontend URL to see CodeChat in action.
+Your frontend and backend should now be running locally!

-Usage
+🚀 Usage
-Creating & Joining Rooms:
-Use the intuitive UI to create a coding room, set a password for private sessions, or join an existing room.
+🌟 Create & Join Rooms – Instantly create a coding session or join an existing one.

-Collaborate in Real Time:
-Start coding collaboratively with teammates using real-time code synchronization, live video, and chat features.

-Authentication:
-Sign in using your preferred method (Google or GitHub) for a quick, secure login experience.
+💬 Chat & Video Call – Engage in discussions while collaborating in real-time.

+🔑 Authenticate Securely – Sign in with Google/GitHub OAuth to save your work.

+📱 Use on Any Device – Enjoy a fully mobile-responsive experience!

-Deployment
+📡 Deployment
-CodeChat is built with scalability in mind.
-I’ve set up automated CI/CD pipelines for smooth deployments and continuous integration.
-The platform is deployed on a scalable production environment that ensures:
+CodeChat is deployed with modern DevOps practices, ensuring:

-High Availability: Your coding sessions remain accessible even during peak loads.
+🚀 High Availability – Your sessions stay live even during high traffic.

-Seamless Rollouts: Automated deployment processes reduce downtime and ensure new features are available quickly.

-Robust Performance: Optimized queries and real-time communication ensure a lag-free experience.
+🔄 CI/CD Automation – Fast, zero-downtime deployments.

+📡 Scalable Architecture – Optimized for low latency & high performance.

-For a human touch: I made sure the deployment process is as hassle-free as possible, so you always get the latest and best version of CodeChat without the technical headaches.
+I made sure that you get the best experience with minimal downtime and seamless updates.

-Contributing
+🤝 Contributing
-Contributions are welcome!
-If you'd like to improve CodeChat, please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+Want to improve CodeChat?
+Contributions are welcome! 🎉

+Steps to contribute:

-Fork the repo
+Fork the repository

-Create your feature branch: git checkout -b feature/my-new-feature
+Create a branch: git checkout -b feature/my-feature

-Commit your changes: git commit -m 'Add some feature'
+Commit changes: git commit -m "Added new feature"

-Push to the branch: git push origin feature/my-new-feature
+Push to branch: git push origin feature/my-feature

-Open a pull request
+Open a Pull Request 🚀

-Please make sure your code adheres to the project's coding standards.

-License
+📜 License
-Distributed under the MIT License.
-See LICENSE for more information.
+This project is open-source and available under the MIT License.
+See the LICENSE file for details.

-Contact
+📬 Contact
-Feel free to reach out if you have any questions, suggestions, or want to collaborate further!
+💡 Have questions or want to collaborate?
+Reach out!

-Email: your.email@example.com
+📧 Email: your.email@example.com

-LinkedIn: Your LinkedIn Profile
+🔗 LinkedIn: Your LinkedIn Profile

-Happy coding, and let’s build the future of collaboration together! 🚀

-This README provides a comprehensive overview of CodeChat, including technical details, installation instructions, and guidelines for contribution, all while maintaining a friendly and engaging tone.
-Feel free to adjust or expand any section as needed!
+⭐ Show Your Support!
+If you find CodeChat useful, consider starring ⭐ the repository!

+🔗 GitHub Repo

+Happy Coding! 🚀